jbfavre/trafficserver/doc/admin-guide/plugins/lua.en.rst

         ts.hook(TS_LUA_HOOK_POST_REMAP, post_remap)
     end

-We can set the optional table with several members:
+We can set the optional table with serveral members:

 ``header`` holds the request header table.